Is IngramSpark the right choice for YOU? Or should you stay with KDP-only (formerly CreateSpace) paperback distribution?

 The good news is that you are in control of both these values that affect your earnings.
 You might think that you have no control over the page count of your paperback, since your word count is what it is and can’t be changed.
 One thing which is easy to miss is that while word count is indeed an important factor affecting the length of a printed book, it is not the only thing in play.
 For example, you can choose to use 6”x9” trim size instead of 5”x8” trim size, which can make your book considerably shorter.
 And your print designer can adjust the font size, font family, leading and other values to make the text more compact, while still creating an interior layout that looks great and is enjoyable for readers.
 Seemingly small changes in print charges can make a significant impact on your total earnings, as all savings go directly towards your royalty and then add up with each copy sold.
 Also, if your book's page count will be 600+ pages with optimal interior design choices, you can consider splitting it into two volumes, so each one will be more affordable to your readers, while generating more profit for you at the same time.

 So there you have it.
 With all that information, you can decide what is the best path for you.

-On the other hand, if the idea of wide distribution and higher royalties from sales on major retailers (including Amazon.com) sounds good and you believe that using IngramSpark will benefit you long-term, then use it alongside CreateSpace or KDP Print for a balanced distribution solution.
+On the other hand, if the idea of wide distribution and higher royalties from sales on major retailers (including Amazon.com) sounds good and you believe that using IngramSpark will benefit you long-term, then use it alongside KDP Print for a balanced distribution solution.

 2018 updates: November 6th, April 17th, January 1st